Privredna Banka Sarajevo

-Privredna Banka Sarajevo d.d., or simply PBS, is oldest commercial bank serving Bosnia and Herzegovina headquartered in Sarajevo.
+Privredna Banka Sarajevo d.d., or simply PBS, is the oldest commercial bank serving Bosnia and Herzegovina headquartered in Sarajevo.

 History

 Privredna Banka Sarajevo started operating on January 1, 1962, in Socialist Republic of Bosnia and Herzegovina since when the Bank has been operating under this name for the first time.
+By the 1980s, it was one of nine associated banks that together formed the backbone of the commercial banking sector in Yugoslavia, together with Beogradska Banka and Jugobanka in Belgrade, Vojvođanska Banka in Novi Sad, Kosovska Banka in Pristina, United Bank of Croatia in Zagreb, Ljubljanska Banka, Stopanska Banka in Skopje, and Investment Bank Titograd.

 On Bosnian market, PBS is branded as the commercial bank with oldest tradition with stakes listed on the Sarajevo Stock Exchange - majority private capital in Bosnia and Herzegovina.

 As the commercial bank, Privredna Banka Sarajevo d.d. as name itself suggests (Privredna in Bosnian language means economic/bank for business), bank was the bearer of investment programs, encouraged the development of the economy of Bosnia and Herzegovina.

 Since October 3, 2016, two domestic banks - Privredna banka Sarajevo d.d.
 Sarajevo and BOR bank d.d.
 Sarajevo - merged and operate under the unique name Privredna Banka Sarajevo (SWIFT code: PBSCBA22XXX) with the address Obala Kulina bana 18 (in ex headquarters of BOR banka d.d.
 Sarajevo.).

 Privredna Banka Sarajevo is a member of Bosnian interbank ATM Network BH mreža operated by national payment clearing provider and processing center BAMCARD.

 It is a member of Deposit Insurance Agency of Bosnia and Herzegovina (AOD) and it is supervised by FBA banking regulator based on CB BiH regulations.

 Bank also offers consumer and business loans, housing loans, debit cards for customers in 17 branches: (2024) in BiH towns: Sarajevo, Old Town Sarajevo (Obala), Ilidža, Visoko, Usora, Olovo, Zenica, Goražde, Jablanica, Donji Vakuf, Maglaj, Jajce, Bugojno, Brčko and Gornji Rahić).

 Customers of PBS can use debit and credit cards, e-banking/m-banking services for current accounts and deposits.